mataarguedas/karen_voice_assistant/README.md

 Features

-    Trilingual Support: Fully functional in English, Spanish, and Mandarin, from wake word to command processing.
+    Trilingual Support: Fully functional in English, Spanish, and Mandarin from wake word to command processing.

     Wake Word Detection: Utilizes the powerful and lightweight Porcupine wake word engine to listen for "Hey Karen" (English), "Ey Karen" (Spanish) or "Nǐ hǎo měi lì" (你好美丽) （Mandarin）.